 Opioid Use and Truck Drivers

 Truck accidents often have far-reaching consequences.
 The American economy is literally driven by-products delivered from coast to coast by eighteen-wheelers.
 Truck drivers are safe and conscientious most of the time.
-However, when truck drivers take opiates and do not stay off the road, it can be a deadly combination.
+However, it can be a deadly combination when truck drivers take opiates and do not stay off the road.
 This is a circumstance in which the criminal laws and safety regulations have failed to fix the problem.
-Plaintiffs' attorneys have taken up the gauntlet and have been holding truck drivers and companies accountable, forcing them to face the consequences of driving trucks while impaired by opiates.
+Plaintiffs' attorneys have taken up the gauntlet and held truck drivers and companies accountable, forcing them to face the consequences of driving trucks while impaired by opiates.

 In this article: